The Story Behind the Sony Walkman

 Enter the Walkman

-On June 21, 1979 the Walkman was announced
+On June 21, 1979, the Walkman was announced to the public.

 Before the new player was available to the public, the press lampooned it.
 Some claimed that nobody would be interested in a tape player without a record function.
-Others pointed out that the most popular tape recorder of the time had sold less than 15,000 units, and Sony had produced 30,000.
+Others pointed out that the most popular tape recorder of the time had sold less than 15,000 units, and Sony had produced 30,000 units.

 The company was unfazed by such criticism and pushed on with promotion.
 Sony distributed the player to young people and celebrities around Japan, generating demand.